Florida recognizes three types of divorce. Making the right choice is important.

 You can file a simplified dissolution of marriage in Florida if all of the following are true:

-- You and your spouse agree that the marriage cannot be saved.
+- Your marriage cannot be saved.

 - You and your spouse have worked out how the two of you will divide the things that you both own (your assets) and who will pay what part of the money you both owe (your liabilities), and you are both satisfied with this division.